IPP 2 – Use and Disclosure

 Limiting disclosure to what is sufficient

-When disclosing under IPP 2.1(a), organisations should only disclose the amount of information sufficient to satisfy the related secondary purpose (see the following two Case Studies).
+When disclosing personal information under IPP 2.1(a), organisations should only disclose the amount of information sufficient to satisfy the related secondary purpose (see the following two Case Studies 2J and 2K).
 Excessive disclosure is not reasonably expected.

-Case Study 2L: Avoiding excessive disclosure when handling complaints 18
+Case Study 2J: Avoiding excessive disclosure when handling complaints 20

-Case Study 2M: Avoiding excessive disclosure when handling complaints19
+Case Study 2K: Avoiding excessive disclosure when handling complaints21

 The Complainant was an employee of the respondent Organisation and made a bullying claim against co-workers.
 The complaint documentation consisted of a letter outlining the outcomes the employee sought, and a chronological list of all of the bullying incidents alleged to have occurred.
 The Complainant met with a staff member of the Organisation who explained the complaint process and advised that a full copy of the complainant documentation would be provided to each of the alleged bullies.
-The Complainant agreed to this in the belief that there was no other choice, but later attempted to withdraw her consent as she was anxious about the information contained in the complaint documentation.
-The Organisation advised that the documentation had already been forwarded to the alleged bullies.
+The Complainant agreed to this believing there was no other choice.
+She later attempted to withdraw her consent as she was anxious about the information contained in the complaint documents.
+The Organisation advised the documents had already been forwarded to the alleged bullies.

-The Privacy Commissioner considered that the disclosure of the Complainant’s information in full to all of the alleged bullies was far more than what they needed to respond to the complaint about their own alleged behaviour.
-Disclosure of information should have been kept to the minimum necessary to investigate the matter and did not require the wholesale disclosure that had occurred in this instance.
-Similarly, the Privacy Commissioner considered that it was possible to edit the document provided in order to protect the Complainant’s privacy.
-She considered that an investigation process requires an Organisation to collate the information provided in a complaint and reasonably determine what needs to be disclosed to each staff member.
+The Privacy Commissioner considered the disclosure of the Complainant’s information in full to all of the alleged bullies was far more than what they needed to respond to the complaint about their own alleged behaviour.
+Disclosure of information should have been kept to the minimum necessary to investigate the matter and did not require the wholesale disclosure that had occurred.
+Similarly, the Privacy Commissioner considered it was possible to edit the documents to protect the Complainant’s privacy.
+The Privacy Commissioner considered that an investigation process requires an organisation to collate the information provided in a complaint and determine what reasonably needs to be disclosed to each staff member.

-If an individual provides valid consent, then the organisation may use or disclose the personal information in a way that is consent with the consent.
-Please refer to the Key Concepts chapter for information regarding ‘valid consent’.
-The case study below highlights the importance of ensuring consent is valid.
+If an individual provides valid consent, the organisation may use or disclose the personal information in a way that is consistent with the consent.
+Please refer to the Key Concepts chapter for information regarding ‘Consent’.
+Case Study 2L demonstrates the importance of ensuring consent is valid.

-Case Study 2N: ‘CP’ and Department of Defence20
+Case Study 2L: ‘CP’ and Department of Defence22

 The complainant had expressly refused permission for their case officer or any other Defence personnel to contact their medical practitioners.
 Defence personnel disclosed the third-party medical practitioner’s report to the complainant’s GP despite this.

-The complainant alleged that that Defence had interfered with their privacy by disclosing sensitive personal information about them to a third party, their GP, without consent and after they had expressly refused to grant consent of the report to their GP.
+The complainant alleged that the Department of Defence had interfered with their privacy by disclosing sensitive personal information about them to a third party, their GP, without consent and after they had expressly refused to grant consent of the report to their GP.
 The complaint was upheld.